influxdata/docs-v2/content/telegraf/v1.18/administration/windows_service.md

    > cd "C:\Program Files\InfluxData\telegraf"
    > .\telegraf.exe --service install --config "C:\Program Files\InfluxData\telegraf\telegraf.conf"
    ```
-   When installing Telegraf as a Windows service, provide the absolute path of the Telegraf configuration file.
+   When installing Telegraf as a Windows service,
+   provide the absolute path of the `telegraf.conf` configuration file.
    Otherwise the Windows service may fail to start.
 3. To test that the installation works, run: